 You may not need to take any action to take advantage of the new rules under the Limited PSLF Waiver.
 The Department of Education will automatically adjust payments for borrowers with Direct Loans or who have already consolidated their FFEL Loans.

-However, you will need to first consolidate any FFEL Loans as mentioned above by the deadline of October 31, 2022 to have your payments counted towards PSLF.
+However, you will need to first consolidate any FFEL Loans as mentioned above to have your payments counted towards PSLF.

 In addition, you will need to certify your employment for PSLF by submitting a PSLF form documenting your employment as qualifying for PSLF.
 This will flag your student loan record to make sure your payments are all counted.